 So Jesus goes to the unhappy home of Zacchaeus.
 “Today salvation has come to this house, because he too is a son of Abraham.
 For the Son of Man came to seek out and to save the lost.”

 Who knows?
 Maybe Zacchaeus disappears from Jericho the very next morning leaving the reconciling of debts to a well paid aide.
-At the end of the novel, some traveler to Jericho mentions that a short, clever man joined the disciples fifty days after that Passover, and he, too, appeared drunk with the Holy Spirit.
-An epilogue relates a final testimony, added to the martyrology of disciples: in some far country toward the ends of the earth, a devout Christian sang on his way to the gallows, hanged from a sycomore tree.
+At the end of the novel, some traveler to Jericho mentions in passing that a sort of shade of the man they once knew as tax collector was among the disciples fifty days after that Passover, and he, too, appeared drunk with the Holy Spirit.
+An epilogue relates a final testimony, added to the martyrology of disciples: in some far country toward the ends of the earth, a devout Christian sang on his way to the gallows, hanged from a sycamore tree.